 Primary Responsibilities/Essential Functions:

-- Ensure all programs are conducted in accordance with the policies set by CIMI, emphasizing safety.
+- Ensure all programs are conducted in accordance with the policies set by Catalina Sea Camp, emphasizing safety.

-- Development of necessary skills to ensure quality of the program.
+- Development of necessary skills to ensure the quality of the program.

-- Generate ongoing enthusiasm and participation in camper activities.
+- Generate ongoing enthusiasm and participation in summer camp activities.

-- Perform other duties as assigned by Sailing Director.
+- Perform other duties as assigned by Sail Director.

 Other Responsibilities/Supportive Functions:

-- Must be able to communicate and work with the camper groups by teaching all aspects of sailing including proper sailing techniques and proper safe boating practices.
+- Must be able to communicate and work with campers by teaching all aspects of sailing, including proper sailing techniques and proper safe boating practices.